KarlClifford/Space-Chase/README.md

    > File -> Settings -> Tools -> Checkstyle -> Add Configuration File (Plus icon) -> Description = Group 40 Checkstyle -> Select "Use a local Checkstyle file" and paste the file path to the checkstyle -> Select Next -> Select Next again (You don't need to input anything into the fields. -> Select Finish -> Select Apply -> Select OK
 3. Activate the Checkstyle:
    > Select Checkstyle (Button near bottom of the screen) -> Set active configuration to Group 40 Checkstyle

+## FAQ
+### My commits are using my personal email instead of my uni email

+If your commits on Bitbucket are using your personal email instead of your university email, it is likely that you have used git before on your computer and need to update your email address so it displays properly on Bitbucket.

+You can do this without changing your default git email.

+> Follow the steps under **"Setting your email address for a single repository"** on this website: [Click Me](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-in-git)

+### What is the difference between "Commit" and "Commit and Push" in IntelliJ?
+- A commit is when you save changes locally.
+- Push is when you upload all of your commits to the server.

+So in that respect, if we always select "Commit and Push" we are making a commit and then pushing all our commits to the server.

+> **TL;DR:** We must expect to be making many commits (as often as needed) over the course of a programming session. **You should select "Commit" and at the end of your programming session select Git -> Push.** Using "Commit and Push" all the time is slow as you have to wait for files to be uploaded to the server every time it's pressed.

+### Help!
+My pull request has a merge conflict
+As the code author you are responsible for resolving merge conflicts.
+It is a very simple process and I will walk you through it step by step again here.

+Remember merge conflicts must be resolved on your local machine, In IntelliJ:

+1. Select Git -> Pull.
+You should choose **origin** and **name_of_your_branch** to update your local copy to the latest version of the remote branch.
+2. Select Git -> Pull.
+You should choose **origin** and **release** to cause the merge conflict on your local machine.
+3. The conflict window will open, if you can't decide on whose code to accept and whose to delete, press the **Merge** button.
+A window will open with your changes, their changes and a fully functioning editor, you can make your edits in this window.
+4. Finally, commit and push your changes to your feature branch.
+5. If the merge conflict is resolved the warning dialog will be removed from the pull request.

+> **Note:** When a merge conflict is issued, git will completely give up on attempting to merge any changes in the file. **You must remember to also accept all the non-conflicting changes**.

+> If you need more help, support is available [here](https://www.jetbrains.com/help/idea/resolving-conflicts.html#distributed-version-control-systems) on the IntelliJ website under **Distributed Version Control Systems**.

+> **If after completing the above you are still having problems, cancel the merge by selecting Git -> Cancel Merge and contact a code reviewer.**